JULES OLITSKI "PALE BLUE" SILKSCREEN 1970

 But Olitski asks you to get up close to the work, to loose yourself in the color, to consider how its created and contained on the picture plane and think about the conventions and strategies used by his contemporaries and forefathers active in abstraction.

 In 1970 Olitski had a major creative/technical breakthrough.
 He began spraying the paint on his canvases, creating works that were highly innovative and nuanced while continuing his tradition of (seemingly) monochromatic artworks.

 This lithograph from 1970 is a paradigm of Olitski.
-Unlike some of his contemporaries, such as Helen Frankenthaller, Sam Francis and Frank Stella, Olitksi only completed a small number of multiples.
+Unlike some of his contemporaries, associated with the color field painting, Olitksi only completed a small number of multiples.

 "Graphic Suite: Pale Blue II"

 Signed, numbered AP 12 and dated '70 by the artist.

 35"H 26"W (work)

 Very good condition.